Famous for Its Picturesque Restored Old Town and the Birthplace of the Solidarity Movement

 Dluga Street is the main thoroughfare in Gdansk's Old Town, lined with beautiful historic buildings.

-It stretches from the Golden Gate to the Green Gate, passing iconic landmarks like the Neptune Fountain.
+It stretches from the Golden Gate to the Green Gate, passing iconic landmarks like the Neptune Fountain, the Town Hall, and the Artus Court.

 by Diego Delso / CC BY-SA 3.0

-The Medieval Crane, built in the 15th century, is one of Gdansk's most recognizable landmarks.
+The Medieval Crane, rebuilt after the 15th-century original, is Gdansk's most recognizable landmark.

 Once a port crane and city gate, today it houses a branch of the National Maritime Museum.